JasminaPr/CarND-Advanced-Lane-Lines/writeup_CarND-Advanced-Lane-Lines.md

 In first part of the pipeline, better tuning of sobel thresholds, kernel size for the sobel filter and color thresholds would help, but this can also be time consuming.
 Especially since better judgement can be done with larger testing set representing all problematic situations.

-Main issue in the test video is shadow transition with very bright light (starting around second 22).
-Pipeline is losing the line in that area.
-Solution for this would be to implement search from prior into the pipeline, along with sanity checks.
-Sanity checks would help with determining that lines detected are too far from each other.
-This is further improvement that could be done.
+To speed up the pipeline and improve accuracy, search from prior could be implemented.

 Another disadvantage was not properly used class Lane or Tracker.
 Any advice on how to implement this feature is welcome.